Example Behaviour

 The script will run when the specified supported field change happens.

-Alternatively, you can select an example script from the Example Scripts option and modify the code as required, ensuring that you:
+Alternatively, you can reuse one of the many example scripts provided and modify the code as required, ensuring that you:

 10. Click Save Script once you have confirmed the parameters as getFieldById("summary").setName("Ticket Title");.